Economics essay writing workspace

 A sample opening paragraph

-Here is the kind of opening the pipeline produces for a prompt on the employment effects of a minimum wage increase.
+Here is the kind of opening a student can build in the workspace for a prompt on the employment effects of a minimum wage increase.

 The competitive labor market model predicts that a binding minimum wage above the market-clearing wage will reduce employment: firms move up the labor demand curve, quantity demanded falls, and the disemployment effect is proportional to the wage elasticity of demand.
 This essay argues that the prediction is correct in its own terms but increasingly unreliable as a description of actual low-wage labor markets, which show features of monopsony — search frictions, firm wage-setting power, imperfect information — that the competitive model assumes away.
 Drawing on Card and Krueger (1994) and the more recent evidence from Dube, Lester, and Reich (2010), I argue that the mechanism matters more than the headline elasticity, and that the relevant question for policy is not whether minimum wages reduce employment but under what market conditions they do so.